gorkthe134th/CaseppCompiler/README.md

 }
 ```
 The program id is not required to have any relation to the file name.<br>
-Declarations, Functions and Statements are required to be defined in that order, but not all three, if any, need to be present.<br>
+Declarations, Functions and Statements are required to be defined in that order, but none of them need to be present.<br>

 ### Declarations